1. Include a prize

-with just a few clicks.
-You can easily add videos, cool animations, interactive scratch cards, animated slot machines, …
+allows you to easily add images, videos, cool animations, interactive scratch cards, animated slot machines, … That’s right, surveys don’t have to be boring!

-to customize your survey for multiple platforms, so that it automatically adapts to the respondent’s screen.
+, so that it automatically adapts to the screen.

-4. Provider satisfaction surveys work best with skip logic
+4. Create a provider satisfaction survey with skip logic

 5. Make sure the survey covers all facets of provider satisfaction

-You will not be able to effectively measure provider satisfaction unless your survey covers all of the following topics:
+In order to accurately measure provider satisfaction, a survey should cover all of the following topics:

 - Does the product or service live up to your target audience’s expectations?